lazaronixon/css-zero/README.md

 Check the [CSS files](app/assets/stylesheets) in the repository to see the available variables and utility classes.

+## Icons

+If you're looking for high-quality icons, I recommend checking out [Lucide](https://lucide.dev).

 ## Scaffold

 This gem implements custom templates for scaffolds and authentication.

-## Icons

-Some icons in the examples may not be included in your project.
-If you're looking for high-quality icons, I recommend checking out [Lucide](https://lucide.dev).

-## Figma

-You can use use any shadcn compatible project like [shadcn/ui design system](https://www.figma.com/community/file/1203061493325953101).

 ## Development